strohel/strohel.github.io/_posts/2020-09-06-bench-rust-kotlin-microservices.md

 Comparing developer experience would be material for a whole new write-up!

 I want to thank [GoOut][goout] for open-sourcing the 2 Kotlin implementations.
-Thanks go also to my former colleagues there for nudging me to write this up.
+Thanks go also to my former colleagues there for nudging me to write this up and for thoroughly reviewing a draft of this post.
 All questions, corrections, thoughts are of course welcome in any of the discussion channels linked below.